 Was I a project manager even then?
 No – and yes.
 First and foremost, I was a technical specialist, but the project had to move forward.
 That automatically made you a foreman of sorts for the projects you were involved in.
 It was a nice combination, but I felt like project management was little more than an afterthought.
 Then I reached that crossroads that so many of us eventually face: did I want to specialise or broaden my knowledge?
 The substance was extremely interesting to me (and I wouldn’t want to do without it), but I realised that what I wanted most of all was supervise the entire process.
 I chose to develop myself further as a project manager.

 That ultimately resulted in me spending several years in the field of software development (CAE, Ordina), for two reasons.
 First of all, I wanted to learn to let go and scape up and that’s easier when you have team members who are doing things that you cannot do better yourself.
 I knew a thing or two about programming, but I had never done so in a professional capacity.
 In the software development sector, I would truly have to learn to trust in my team.
 Secondly, it was the late 1990s and I was seeing a change with regards to the position of software development.
-As a software architect aptly put it later: the system’s software was the glue (that held everything together after the fact) and became the blood (which determines the primary user flow).
+As a software architect aptly put it later: the system’s software started as the glue (that held everything together after the fact) and became the blood (which determines the primary user flow).
 I wanted to be a part of that!

 In 2004, after overseeing software development projects at Philips and Vanderlande Industries, among others, I became a programme manager at Assembléon, a high-tech machine development company with a product development department with a staff of 250.
 As a programme manager, I held final responsibility for one of the four product lines and all related projects.
 My personal goal as a programme manager was to learn to direct the project managers and allow them to grow based on their own management style.
 I didn’t want to create copies of myself; I wanted them to make use of their own inherent strengths.
 The person behind the project manager makes all the difference!
 Over the course of a few years, I became head of all programmes and ultimately head of product development.
 This was a fantastic period with ups and downs, during which I was able to expand and implement my experience and ideas with regard to project management and product and organisational development.

-In 2010, after leaving Assembléon, I got a strong urge to share what I had learned with others.
+In 2010, after leaving Assembléon, I got a strong urge to share what I have learned with others.
 Let’s be honest: the best way to learn is by teaching others.
 At Holland-Innovative, I get to combine teaching Project Management masterclasses with coaching, interim project management and strategic consultancy.
-As I’m a big fan of cross-pollination, I’m not only active in the high-tech field, but also in the agro & food, medical and automotive sectors.
+As I’m a big fan of cross-pollination, I’m not only active in the high-tech field, but also in agro & food, medical and automotive sectors.
 I try to remain as independent as possible, because that enables you to focus on what the client truly needs and create an environment in which you get to make sustainable choices that help a business in the short and – perhaps more importantly – long term.